raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 title: Inappropriate use of the Sense HAT LED matrix and camera
 ---

 It is a requirement for all Life in Space submissions to regularly use the LED matrix.
 If you need help with this, check out [this project](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/3).
-By constrast, Life on Earth experiments are not allowed to use the LED matrix at all - make sure you know what type of experiment you are running and check the mission specific rules!
+By constrast, Life on Earth experiments are not allowed to use the LED matrix at all - make sure you know what type of experiment you are running and check the mission specific rules.

 ---/collapse---